-If you want to contribute to WordPress core, you need to have a local install of WordPress on your computer to break, play with, and develop with.
+If you want to contribute to WordPress coreCoreCore is the set of software required to run WordPress.
+The Core Development Team builds WordPress., you need to have a local installLocal InstallA local install of WordPress is a way to create a staging environment by installing a LAMP or LEMP stack on your local computer. of WordPress on your computer to break, play with, and develop with.
 A local WordPress install allows you to create/test patches, find/fix bugs, and help develop/test new features during a release cycle.

 There are two steps to installing WordPress on your computer for contributing to core:

 Choose and install a local server